IntersectMBO/plutus/plutus-core/plutus-core/bench/bitwise/BENCHES.md

 ### Bitwise binary operations

-The results of our benchmarks given the methodology we describe are below.
+The results of our benchmarks given the methodology we described are below.
 Throughout, `zipWith` refers to the first approach, `packZipWith` to the second approach, `chunkedZipWith (2 blocks)` to the third approach, and `chunkedZipWith (3 blocks)` to the fourth approach.
 We also mark the C implementations of the